-Now, Sir, coming to the general approach, the financial and monetary approach, the Finance Minister has, in this Budget and in the previous one also, has adopted an approach of collecting real resources outside the Budget and outside the Finance Bill.
-Last year, about three thousand crores were collected on account of price rise and this year, with the rise in the prices of petroleum and steel and coal, about Rs.
-1.700 crores have been collected outside the Budget.
-Again, on account of the increase in prices of steel and coal another Rs.
-550 crores would be collected.
-Technically you can say that this is not a budgetary measure.
-But, if they suffer a loss, Sir, these things will have to be taken into account and, to that extent, the budget deficit would have increased Now, the State is playing the massive role now not merely insofar as maintenance of law and order is concerned, but also insofar as developmental activities are concerned.
+Now, Sir, coming to the approach, the financial and monetary approach, the Finance Minister has, in this Budget and in the previous one also, has adopted an approach of collecting real resources outside Budget and outside the Finance Bill.
+Last year, about three thousand crores were collected on account of price rise and this year, with the in the prices of petroleum and steel and coal, about Rs.
+1,700 crores have been collected outside the Again, on account of the increase in prices of steel and coal another Rs.
+550 crores would be coffected.
+Technically you can say that this not a budgetary measure. they suffer a loss, Sir, these things will have to be taken into account and, to that extent, the budget deficit would have increased.
+Now, the State is playing the massive role now not merely insofar as maintenance of law and order is concerned, but also insofar as developmental activities are concerned.
 The old concept of collection of resources by way of taxation is there and there is the injudicious method by which Mr. Charan Singh got Rs.
 240 crores by taxing the petroleum products.
-And, Sir, last year, the Finance Minister collected about two and. petroleum thousand crores on petrol products alone on account of the rise in their prices.
-But now if the method of resources mobilisation increasing is through price rise rather than through taxation, then I think it is necessary to ensure that this artificial distinction between resource mobilisation through price rise and taxation should not stand in the way of Parliament land the nation should Ibe presented with a clear picture of what resources are being mobilised either or through taxation. through pries rise This artificial distraction of saving that this is price rise is no longer very realistic in the present day circumstances, because with price rise the Central Exchequer would have to pay for it, and it would be reflected in the The method that has now been deficit. adopted this year and last year had meant that the resources had been collected outside the Budget and Parliament and the nation have been given a faft accompli how it has been done.
-The total burden that the people have to Shear should be presented to the people clearly.
-It should be told: this is the price rise, this is thse taxation in crease; so that there is a real discussion on that, otherwise what is happening is that the real resources mobilisation is outside the Budget, outside the Finance Bill.
-And when the Finance Minister comes he w^ merely I have imposed a very light burden.
+And, Sir, last year. the Finance Minister collected about two thousand crores on petrol petroleum products alone on account of the rise in their prices.
+But now if the method of resources mobilisation increasing is through price rise rather than through taxation, then I think it is necessary to ensure this artificial distinction between resource mobilisation through price rise and taxation should not stand in the way of Parliament and the nation should be presented with a clear picture of what resources are being mobilised either through price rise through taxation.
+This artificial distruction of saying that this is price rise is no longer very realistic in the present day circumstances, because with price rise the Central Exchequer would have to pay for it, and it would be reflected in the deficit.
+The method that has now been adopted this year and last year had meant that the resources had been collected outside the Budget and Parliament and nation have been given a fait accompli how it has been done.
+The total burden that the people have to bear should be presented to the clearly.
+It should be told: this the price rise, this is thee taxation in crease; so that there is a real discussion on that, otherwise what happening is that the real resources mobilisation is outside the Budget, outside the Finance Bill.
+And when the Finance Minister comes he merely say: I have imposed a very light burden.
 He will get a very responsive Press; he will bet 'okays' on the next day.
 But the total discussion does not take place on the real economic policy of the Government.
 And if this trend continues, then the Budget and the Finance Bill will not become a major event in the economic policy of the nation; it will ultimately become a non-event.